 - What Flood Re is

-- How Flood Re was set up, and how it will work for you
+- How Flood Re was set up, and how it work for you.

 Plus, we chat to Andrea, whose Keswick home was flooded in December 2015.
 Learn what happened to Andrea’s property, how she is still dealing with the fallout several months later, and why she thinks that Flood Re will be able to help her get back on track.

 Watch the video!

 We're taking a really proactive approach to Flood Re.
 We're making sure that all of our customers, new and returning, can take advantage of this newly available flood insurance opportunity.